MohAli92/test/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

 This project is licensed under the MIT License.

+## 🆘 Support

+If you encounter any issues:

+1. Check the troubleshooting section
+2. Review the console logs
+3. Verify environment variables
+4. Create an issue with detailed error information

+## 🎯 Roadmap

+- [ ] Push notifications
+- [ ] Advanced search filters
+- [ ] User ratings and reviews
+- [ ] Payment integration
+- [ ] Mobile app
+- [ ] Social media sharing
+- [ ] Recipe suggestions
+- [ ] Nutritional information